 - The same template spring configuration can be used with different parameters in different instances.
 For example, this allows you to chain, or combine functions of more than one subsystem, through property file edits.

 - You do not need unique bean names if you use multiple instances of the same subsystem.
 This simplifies the problem of building an authentication chain as there is no need to edit a template Spring configuration.

 - Clearly defined interfaces with the rest of the system

 - The subsystem interfaces must be imported to be used anywhere else in the system.
 This is done by mounting them as dynamic proxies.

 - Implementation specifics are not visible because beans are hidden in a private container.

 - Swapping of alternative implementations

-- To switch from native Alfresco Community Edition authentication to NTLM pass-through authentication, you switch to a passthru authentication subsystem and the correct components are swapped in.
+- To switch from native Alfresco Community Edition authentication to Kerberos PAC Validation, you switch to a Kerberos authentication subsystem and the correct components are swapped in.

 - Separate product from configuration